 Get the facts on the Flood Data of your choice by visiting Flood Fast Facts.
 FY 2017 data is now available!

 Visit Hydropower Fast Facts to get the latest FY 2017 data available.

-Fast Facts information is available for Inland, Coastal and Great Lakes Navigation for FY 2016 data.
+Fast Facts information is available for Inland and Great Lakes Navigation for FY 2017 data and Coastal Navigation for FY 2016.
 Go to Navigation Fast Facts.

 Get the facts on the Corps lake of your choice, including details on recreational facilities, economic impact and environmental benefits.
 Go to Recreation Fast Facts.
 FY 2016 data is available.

 For FY 2017 water supply data, go to Water Supply Fast Facts.